 A third type of ADR is arbitration.
 Arbitration proceeds somewhat like trial, just not in a court of law.
 Arbitration is a private process governed by rules set forth generally by not-for-profit organizations like the American Arbitration Association that operate in the ADR field.
 The process is facilitated by an arbitrator who, like a mediator, is a neutral third party.
 But unlike a mediator, the decision of an arbitrator is generally binding on the parties and subject to appeal.
 More and more, contracts include clauses that impose arbitration on the contracting parties when a dispute arises.

-Baty Otto Coronado’s attorneys regularly assist clients in settling disputes before a lawsuit is filed.
+Baty Otto Scheer’s attorneys regularly assist clients in settling disputes before a lawsuit is filed.
 They also regularly counsel clients in mediations required in the course of litigation.
 And they represent clients in matters brought in arbitration; for example, our attorneys prevailed recently in an arbitration on behalf of a client over an opposing party who sought more than $14 million in damages.

-In addition to the various types of alternative dispute resolution Baty Otto Coronado’s attorneys employ day to day on behalf of their clients, two of our senior attorneys serve as neutral mediators, conducting mediations between parties they do not otherwise represent.
+In addition to the various types of alternative dispute resolution Baty Otto Scheer’s attorneys employ day to day on behalf of their clients, two of our senior attorneys serve as neutral mediators, conducting mediations between parties they do not otherwise represent.

 Kansas City partner Lee Baty and Springfield partner Steve Snead have served as neutral mediators in hundreds of disputes, collectively, arising from claims in the following areas of the law: